ChenZhu-Xie/1A2B_3C_4A5B/README.md

 1. The upgraded version「4A5B」of the guessing game「1A2B」
     * Software: CMD / DOS window based on C++
 2. 「1A2B」realized by six-digit digital display F350 microcontroller
-    * Software: Based on Keil C implementation
+    * Software: Based on Keil.C implementation
     * Hardware: The physical level utilizes serial port to transmit data and interact with the board

 <!-- ![fig](https://raw.githubusercontent.com/ChenZhu-Xie/1A2B_3C_4A5B/master/img/cover_1.png "「1A2B」with Keil.C") -->